ckyy5770/PubSubCoordZmq/README.md

 ### Load Balancing Overview

 Each edge broker will be equipped with a Local Load Analyzer(LLA) and a Dispatcher(D).
 LLA will send a local load report of the broker every 1 secs, to the Load Balancer(LB).
 Then Load Balancer will gather all current load information for each edge broker, then decide whether it should change the Load Plan.
 If a new plan is generated, it will be sent to dispatchers residing in each edge broker.

+### Load Balancing Workflow

+#### Load balancer:

+* broker closing and opening channels are under the instruction of load balancer.
+More specifically, load balancer will keep sending latest load plan to each broker, and brokers should open/close channels strictly following the plan.

+* receiver thread (keep running): keep receiving reports from brokers and update the broker load report buffer. also register new coming brokers.

+* processor thread (run every x secs): take a snapshot of latest reports from the broker load report buffer, initialize an analyzer for this version of report.
+Generate channel-level plan, system-level plan using the analyzer.
+Apply two level plans (if any) to generate new channel mapping.
+Send new plan to dispatchers residing in each broker.

+* first message from broker: after a new broker starts, it first send a message to register itself at load balancer.

+* (TBD) last message from broker: when a broker stops normally, it will send a message to notify load balancer to unregister itself.

+* channel register: when a broker's default channel received a message of brand new topic, it will report the topic to load balancer, the load balancer should double-check if this is a new topic, then register the topic, and generate a proper mapping for it, then disseminate the new plan to brokers, some brokers will open new channel for it.

+* (TBD) unregister channel: load balancer will periodically check if there are topics that don't have any subs/pubs and unregister them as needed.

+* (TBD) unregister broker: load balancer will periodically check if there are broker that don't update reports for a long time and unregister them as needed.

+#### Reconfiguration (TBD):

+* each publisher/subscriber has a partial plan.

 ### Plan